Call for Proposals

 Preference will be given to projects that:

-Applications must be submitted by the principal applicant electronically by Friday January 18, 2013.
-The application system will be available Monday, December 3, 2012.
+Applications must be submitted by the principal applicant electronically by February 10, 2017.

 The purpose of the Centred on Learning Innovation Fund is to stimulate the development, implementation, and assessment of innovative teaching and learning.